The author is a Harley owner with lots of personal experience to share with readers!

-In the nine years I have been riding a Harley, I have met many people who would never think of changing their own motor oil.
-However, times are a-changing and we are all tightening our belts.
-Changing the oil yourself is not so hard, but firsts always involve a learning curve.
+In the nine years that I have been riding a Harley, I have met many people who would never think of changing their own motor oil.
+However, times are a-changing, and we are all tightening our belts.
+Changing the oil yourself is not that hard, but of course, there's a learning curve.
 These tips will help you to avoid learning curve situations.

-Buy Genuine Harley oil and filters.
-There are after market products and they are cheaper, but they are not reccommended.
-You are saving about $30.00 in labor, be happy with that.
+Buy genuine Harley oil and filters.
+There are after-market products and they are cheaper, but they are not recommended.
+You are saving about $30.00 in labor.
+Be happy with that!

 - Two pans to catch oil

 - Wrench to remove the drain plug

 - Empty 1-gallon plastic jug and bag for discarded oil and filter

 The OEM drain plug uses a hexhead wrench to remove it.
 Being located in a position that is difficult to reach and keep a firm grip on, the head is easily stripped.
 This plug has been replaced with an allen wrench bolt, much easier to keep an allen wrench firmly seated in the head and has greater torque ability.
 You must get this from a parts supplier because this bolt has an O ring, important for a proper seal.
 It is also magnetized as you will see later.